26 Places in India That Look Like Their Foreign Travel Twins

 S2: Paragliding at Bir Billing, India

-T1: Scuba diving at the Great Barrier Reef, Australia
+T1: Scuba Diving at the Great Barrier Reef, Australia

-T2: Scuba diving in Andaman
+T2: Scuba Diving in Andaman

-U1: River rafting in Colorado, USA
+U1: Best Places in India – River Rafting in Colorado, USA

-U2: River rafting in the Ganges at Rishikesh
+U2: River Rafting in the Ganges at Rishikesh

 Colorado River in the US is the most loved by thrill-seekers around the world.
 And the Ganga river in India is much better known as the most sacred river in India.
 But in Rishikesh, you can attempt the adventure of manoeuvring the rapids of Ganga river with your squad.
 In Manali, you can go white water rafting on the freezing Beas river.
 And in Maharastra, you can play in the rapids of Kolad river.

-V1: Hot air balloon rides in Cappadocia, Turkey
+V1: Hot air Balloon Rides in Cappadocia, Turkey

-V2: Hot air balloon rides in Jaipur
+V2: Hot Air Balloon Rides in Jaipur

 W1: Skiing in Alaska or Canada